chrissshenri/challenges-n-exercises/exercises-arrays/exercise-largest_position/README.md

 ## 👀 About the problem

-Create a program to read the name, age, and height of N individuals, as shown in the example.
-Then, display on the screen the average height of the individuals.
-Also, show the percentage of people under 16 years old, along with their names if applicable.
+Create a program that reads N real numbers and stores them in an array.
+Then, display on the screen the largest number in the array (assuming there are no ties).
+Also, show the position of the largest element, considering the first position as 0 (zero).

 ---